shubh-learner/ML---Natural-Language-Processing/README.md

 # Reviews Sentiments Analyzer Web App
-* This is the application developed with Flask.
+* This application is developed on the Flask web application Framework.
 * It impliments the Machine learning algorithm - Bag of words.
 * The dataset used in the app is taken from Kaggle.